mabrains/gdsfactory-generic-pdk/klayout/drc/README.md

   <img src="../../images/drc_menus.png" width="60%" >
 </p>
 <p align="center">
   Fig. 3.
-Visualization of DRC results on Klayout-GUI
+Run DRC Using Klayout-GUI Menus
 </p>

 Upon executing the LVS using the `Run Klayout DRC` option, the result database will appear on your layout interface, allowing you to verify the outcome of the run similarly as shown above in Fig. 2.